Recovery, Rewritten

 Thought: I’ll wake up refreshed and glowing every morning.

-Reality: The first month, I had night terrors and clung to coffee and cigarettes like they were oxygen.
+Reality: The first month, I had night terrors and clung to coffee and cigarettes like they were oxygen (no longer smoke, picked up that lovely habit in treatment)

 Thought: I’ll instantly love and accept myself.